cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## History

+* 2021-09-17 version 1.5.2
+    - Roll back the framework for creating installers.
 * 2021-08-06 version 1.5.1
     - Fix the title bar to show the document name.
 * 2021-07-09 version 1.5.0